wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/identify-exceptions-with-connected-field-service/includes/3-detail-telemetry-storage.md

-## Detail telemetry storage

-Internet of Things (IoT) devices generate lots of data that's ingested in the Microsoft Azure IoT hub and available for processing.
+Internet of Things (IoT) devices generate lots of data that's ingested by the Microsoft Azure IoT hub and available for processing.
 This flow of data is essential to generating immediate insights.
 The Connected Field Service add-on application template processes this data stream by using an Azure Stream Analytics job.
 By default, after the data is evaluated and alerts are raised, the data isn't kept.

 During the deployment of the Connected Field Service add-on, you can turn on an option for Microsoft Power BI.
 This option causes a second Stream Analytics job to connect to the Azure IoT hub and get its own copy of the device data.
 This data is summarized into one-minute time windows and persisted in an Azure SQL database.
 It can then be fed into Power BI and shown by using the [Power BI Report Template for Connected Field Service](https://www.microsoft.com/en-us/download/details.aspx?id=54298).
 Although this approach allows for unlimited storage, it's tailored to the current template scenario.
 To support different device data, you must construct your own table format and reports.